-At Hurst Lodge we are committed to offering an inclusive curriculum to ensure the best possible academic and personal development of all our pupils, whatever their needs or abilities.
-We recognise the diverse and individual needs of all our pupils and take into account the additional support required by those children with Special Educational Needs and Disabilities (SEND).
+As a Specialist Independant School, the majority of students at Hurst Lodge have an EHCP, which identifies their diverse and individual needs and provisions.
+We take into account the additional support required.
+We are committed to offering an inclusive curriculum to ensure the best possible academic and personal development of all our pupils, whatever their needs or abilities.
 We endeavour to ensure that all children have every opportunity to engage in a wide range of suitably challenging educational opportunities that are appropriate to their needs.
+Wellbeing is at the heart of what we do.